jcundill/streeto/Overview.md

 ##### Dog Leg Score

 Score based on how much of this leg is a dog leg route from the previous leg.
-In the example above, there is a little bit of a dog leg getting to, and moving on from, control 6.
+In the example above, there is a bit of a dog leg getting to, and moving on from, control 6.

 ##### Next Control Placement Score

 How StreetO thinks this leg is scored based on the next control placement.
-How well the various features on a map are scored is controlled by  [Settings and Preferences](./SettingsAndPreferences.md).
+How well the various features on a map are scored is controlled by  [Settings and Preferences](./SettingsAndPreferences.md#control-placement-preferences).

 ### Legs View